tremby/discord-tagbot/README.md

 - If awaiting a match,
-  those who posted or were mentioned in the tag are not allowed to post an image.
+  those who posted or were mentioned in the tag are not allowed to post the next image or be mentioned in it.
-- If awaiting a new tag after a match, only whose who posted or were mentioned in the match are allowed to post the next tag.
+- If awaiting a new tag after a match, only those who posted or were mentioned in the match are allowed to post the next tag.

 The bot can track multiple tag games at once,